-• shapefile: path to the shapefile containing the geometry of the region to be extracted.
+- shapefile: path to the shapefile containing the geometry of the region to be extracted.
 If the file contains multiple shapes behaviour depends on the decomposed parameter.
-This path can be relative to auxiliary\data\dir defined in the User configuration file or relative to esmvalcore/preprocessor/shapefiles (in that priority order).
-Alternatively, a string (see "Shapefile name" below) can be given to load one of the following shapefiles that are shipped with ESMValCore:

-Shapefile name Description Reference ar6 IPCC WG1 reference regions (v4) used in Assessment Report 6 https://doi.org/10.5281/zenodo.
-5176260

-- method: the method to select the region, selecting either all points contained by the shape or a single representative point.
+This path can be relative to auxiliary\data\dir defined in the User configuration file. - method: the method to select the region, selecting either all points - contained by the shape or a single representative point.
 Choose either 'contains' or 'representative'.
 If not a single grid point is contained in the shape, a representative point will be selected. - crop: by default extract\region will be used to crop the data to a minimal rectangular region containing the shape.
 Set to false to only mask data outside the shape.
-Data on irregular grids will not be cropped. - decomposed: by default false; in this case the union of all the regions in the shapefile is masked out.
-If set to true, the regions in the shapefiles are masked out separately and the output cube will have an additional dimension shape\id describing the requested regions. - ids: Shapes to be read from the shapefile.
-Can be given as: - list: IDs are assigned from the attributes name, NAME, Name, id, or ID (in that priority order; the first one available is used).
-If none of these attributes are available in the shapefile, assume that the given ids correspond to the reading order of the individual shapes.
-So, for example, if a file has both name and id attributes, the ids will be assigned from name.
-If the file only has the id attribute, it will be taken from it and if no name nor id attributes are present, an integer ID starting from 0 will be assigned automatically when reading the shapes.
-We discourage to rely on this last behaviour as we can not assure that the reading order will be the same on different platforms, so we encourage you to specify a custom attribute using a dict (see below) instead.
-Note: An empty list is interpreted as ids=None (see below). - dict: IDs (dictionary value; list of str) are assigned from attribute given as dictionary key (str).
-Only dictionaries with length 1 are supported.
-Example: ids={'Acronym': ['GIC', 'WNA']}. - None: select all available regions from the shapefile.
+Data on irregular grids will not be cropped.

+- decomposed: by default false, in this case the union of all the regions in the shape file is masked out.
+If true, the regions in the shapefiles are masked out separately, generating an auxiliary dimension for the cube for this. - ids: by default, [], in this case all the shapes in the file will be used.
+If a list of IDs is provided, only the shapes matching them will be used.
+The IDs are assigned from the name or id attributes (in that order of priority) if present in the file or from the reading order if otherwise not present.
+So, for example, if a file has both 'name and id attributes, the ids will be assigned from name.
+If the file only has the id attribute, it will be taken from it and if no name nor id attributes are present, an integer id starting from 1 will be assigned automatically when reading the shapes.
+We discourage to rely on this last behaviour as we can not assure that the reading order will be the same in different platforms, so we encourage you to modify the file to add a proper id attribute.
+If the file has an id attribute with a name that is not supported, please open an issue so we can add support for it.